Attorneys For People Injured in Hazardous Material Spills

 The type of cargo that is being transported could impact the environment and safety of people near a spill or leak in different ways depending on the severity of the spill and the properties of the substance dumped into the environment.
 The following concerns must be addressed once a hazardous material has been spilled.

-- Environmental Impact— The impact to the environment is not merely a green concern but impacts the health of those in the immediate vicinity of the accident.
-Toxic materials can invade nearby streams, rivers and lakes and make their way into water tables long before cleanup efforts are initiated.
-Impacts to the environment could cause physical property damage or financial loss if the value of property is diminished as a result of pollution.
+- Environmental Impact— The impact to the environment is not merely a green concern but impacts the health of those near the accident.
+Toxic materials can invade nearby streams, rivers, and lakes and make their way into water tables long before cleanup efforts are initiated.
+Impacts to the environment could cause physical property damage or financial loss if the value of the property is diminished as a result of pollution.